Oklahoma mentor Lisa Henry (left) cleaning a U-matic deck with Public Broadcasting Preservation Fellow Tanya Yule.

 THURSDAY, November 30th

-Rebecca Fraimow will report on general activities of the Sub-Committee and the PBCore Development and Training Project.
-The following current activities will also be presented:
+PBCore Advisory Sub-Committee Meeting Rebecca Fraimow reported on general activities of the Sub-Committee and the PBCore Development and Training Project.
+The following current activities were presented:

 Archives that hold A/V materials are at a critical point, with many cultural heritage institutions needing to take immediate action to safeguard at-risk media formats before the content they contain is lost forever.
 Yet, many in the cultural heritage communities do not have sufficient education and training in how to handle the special needs that A/V archive materials present.
 In the summer of 2015, a handful of archive educators and students formed a pan-institutional group to help foster “educational opportunities in audiovisual archiving for those engaged in the cultural heritage sector.”
 The AV Competency Framework Working Group is developing a set of competencies for audiovisual archive training of students in graduate-level education programs and in continuing education settings.
 In this panel, core members of the working group will discuss the main goals of the project and the progress that has been made on it thus far.